benmurphybaum/StimGen/README.md

 Stimuli can be saved in a 'stimulus bank' so that they can be reused from session to session.

 --------------------
-Install as a conda environment using the including environment file: environment.yml
+Install as a conda environment using the included environment file: environment.yml

 conda env create --name envname --file=environment.yml